cesarm2cpp/Project2/README.md

 - calculate employees' excess expense that need reimbursment
 - calculate employees' saved amount when the expenses were under the total allowed
 - display all results

+### Some challenges in the process
+> Abigail, "I did the created a branch and created the calculate.c file and calculate.h file where I calculated the mile fees, parking fees, taxi fees, hotel fees, and meal fees with breakfast lunch and dinner. the meal fees was not working however because the depart and arrival times where == 0 in the in the calc file.
+I also did debugging on my branch to make sure everything worked on my end on its own."